igrishaev/pg2/docs/connecting.md

 # Connecting to the server

-To connect the server, define a config map and pass it into the `connect`
-function:
+Call `connect` with the config map:

 ~~~clojure
 (require '[pg.core :as pg])